pial-paul/Chattogram-Transport-System/README.md

 ---

 ### ⚠️ Disclaimer
 This is a **hypothetical transport system** created for demonstration purposes.
 The routes, fares, schedules, and facilities mentioned here are fictional and do not reflect real-world transportation services in Chattogram.

----

-### 📌 How to Use?
-1. Check the routes and find the best one for your destination.
-2. Look at the schedule and pick a suitable time.
-3. Check facilities and fare before choosing your ride.

 Stay safe and enjoy your journey! 🚍✨